 Cylinder Power Balance Test

 A cylinder power balance test tests each cylinder's effectiveness compared to the others.
-A weak cylinder typically results from the ignition, fuel delivery, a vacuum leak, or a mechanical problem, such as a faulty valve or worn piston rings.
+A weak cylinder typically results from ignition, fuel delivery, a vacuum leak, or a mechanical problem, such as a faulty valve or worn piston rings.
 In addition, a faulty head gasket, cracked cylinder head, or block will cause an RPM drop on adjacent cylinders.

 Cylinder Leak-down Test